 A 15-minute bus ride from central Reykjavík lies Elliðaárdalur Valley, a large green, public space.
-It's a very popular destination with the locals for all sorts of outdoor activity, including jogging, biking, walking, horse back riding, fishing and playing.
+It's a very popular destination with the locals for all sorts of outdoor activities, including jogging, biking, walking, horseback riding, fishing, and playing.

 Through the valley one of Iceland's best salmon-fishing rivers.
 Fishing is not allowed for everyone, to get a permit one will have to join Reykjavík's Fly-fishing Club and partake in an annual lottery.
 However, everybody is welcome to navigate the banks of the river, and perhaps see a hunter skillfully catch a salmon.